CNParent/tiddly-file-saver/readme.md

 # Run the app
 `dotnet run` will make the app available at http://localhost:5115.

 Publish the app to a single file: `dotnet publish -r win-x64 -p:PublishSingleFile=true --self-contained true`.
+Output other than `tiddly-filesaver.exe` is not required.
 From a PowerShell terminal, run `tiddly-filesaver.exe` to access the application at http://localhost:5000/.

 # Configuration
 Setup GitHub saver in the TiddlyWiki file.